David-L-R/p2p_challenge/README.md

 - Red: Each chosen character has a "remove" button.
 Pressing on it will remove it from the "chosen" list and put it back into the main list

 ## Bugs

+### Bug 1 - Cards are not showing up

+No card is shown!

+There is supposed to be a function that shows the cards already, but for some reason it does not work.

+### Bug 2 - Filters have too many options

+When opening the dropdown of each filter, there are too many options.

+For example, in the Gender dropdown, instead of:

+- male
+- female
+- unknown

+We have many male... many females...